Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 2. Remember the host name of your RMS streaming endpoint, as you will need to use it as the new origin for your CDN
 3. In the "Host Name" text box, specify your CDN domain name (for AMS, it's the AMS streaming endpoint hostname), and then click "Save"
    ![Change endpoint host name](img/endpoints-console-changed.PNG)

+  > [!Note]
-   > [!NOTE] Without completing this step, your application may generate streaming links with the RMS origin domain instead of your CDN domain.
+> Without completing this step, your application may generate streaming links with the RMS origin domain instead of your CDN domain.
 It is because RMS API returns it to your application as a streaming endpoint hostname.

 ### Option 1: Create separate CDN enpoint which uses RMS as origin (recommended)